 Dayse has also made an extensive study of Philosophy, and driven by her curious fascination with the fundamental laws that underpin our universe, she has also made serious intellectual forays into the realm of Modern Physics.

 A growing awareness of the importance of environmental conditions for the future of our planet and a strong sense of conviction to do something about it has led Dayse to become personally involved in the quest for environmental conservation.

 Dayse looks forward to a time when humanity - following the examples of ancient societies, to whom the land was both their means of subsistence and a socio-cultural environment - becomes aware that it is itself an essential part of nature and is not outside of or beyond the natural life-process.

-She believes that it the responsibility of mankind - as the most recent and advanced species on the planet, uniquely endowed with the power of conscience thought - to care for the Earth by taking his needs of life from it in sustainable and non-destructive ways, leaving it a fit bequest for future generations.
+She believes that it is the responsibility of mankind - as the most recent and advanced species on the planet, uniquely endowed with the power of conscious thought - to care for the Earth by taking his needs of life from it in sustainable and non-destructive ways, leaving it a fit bequest for future generations.

 Humanity now possesses enormous knowledge about many of the natural laws that govern the workings of known reality.
 Despite this, we, as yet, know very little about our vast Universe and how it originated.
 Some believe it was divinely created.
 Others think it evolved under the influence of natural law.
 Both ideas evade tangible proof.
 So nobody knows for sure.

 I see no antagonism between creation and evolution.
 Evolution is simply one theoretical aspect of God's creation.
 The search for knowledge is never-ending.
 We are continually overwhelmed by new scientific theories.
 These increasingly appear more like science fiction than science fact.
 Many are so bizarre that scientists have difficulty finding the language to describe them.